 - The traditional PLT workshop is six hours in length.
 However, in response to the changing needs of educators, 15-hour renewal and graduate credit workshops are offered.

-They are intended to help students critically evaluate all the information that is available to them, and to guide them from awareness to conceptual understanding and responsible action.
+They are intended to help students critically evaluate all the information that is available to them and guide them from awareness to conceptual understanding and responsible action.

 The Activity Guide is arranged into five major themes: